 Yosemite’s granite walls are steeped in centuries of historic ascents, from the inaugural summit of Half Dome in 1875 to the record-setting free solo of El Capitan in 2017.
 As climbing’s popularity soars ever higher, Yosemite is focused on promoting stewardship, safety and continued strong relationships with the climbing community.

-Partnering with Yosemite National Park, Yosemite Climbing Association, Access Fund, Sacred Rok and American Alpine Club.
+Completed in partnership with Yosemite National Park, Yosemite Climbing Association, Access Fund, Sacred Rok and American Alpine Club.